dalercassidy/CppND-Capstone-Snake-Game/README.md

 <img src="/snake.gif">

 The game was extended with an obstacles class in obstacles.h and obstacles.cpp.
-The obstacles class has a public method ObstacleCell to determine if a certain coordinate is already an obstacle.
-It also contains a vector of SDL_Points which is a vector of the obstacle blocks.
+The obstacles class has a public method ObstacleCell(int x, int y) to determine if a certain coordinate is already an obstacle.
+It also contains a vector of SDL_Points called items which is a vector of the obstacle blocks.

 ## Dependencies for Running Locally
 * cmake >= 3.7